 - What’s your favourite vegetable and how do you use it in a meal?

 Submit your clip – Once you’ve created your clip, upload it to Vimeo (you’ll need to register which is free) and email the link to your clip to Adam Guise specifying which categories you’re submitting in:

 Health Promotion Officer

-Deadline – The deadline for submitting your clip is Monday, 27 March, 2017.
-Clips will be uploaded and promoted early April.
-Prize winners will be determined by the Northern NSW Local Health District Health Promotion team and be awarded early April.
+Deadline – The deadline for submitting your clip is Monday, 19 June, 2017.
+Prize winners will be determined by the Northern NSW Local Health District Health Promotion team and be awarded at the end of June.

 Health Promotion officer Adam cooks hipster eggs on toast using farmers’ market and homegrown ingredients: https://vimeo.com/200292787